Skip to main content

 Deep Brain Reorienting (DBR): A Neuroscience-Guided Trauma Therapy

 Deep Brain Reorienting (DBR) is an emerging trauma-focused psychotherapy developed to help individuals process and heal from the deep physiological impacts of traumatic experiences.
-It differs from many traditional therapies by emphasizing early, deep-brain responses to threat rather than narrative detail or cognitive restructuring.
+It differs from many traditional therapies by emphasizing resolution of early, deep-brain sequential responses to threat rather than narrative detail or cognitive restructuring.

-This approach is offered by Dr. Millia Begum, a UK-trained Consultant Psychiatrist (MRCPsych) with over 25 years’ experience in psychiatry and psychotherapy.
-Dr Millia is Level 2 trained in Deep Brain Reorienting (DBR).
+• This approach is offered by Dr. Millia Begum, a UK-trained Consultant Psychiatrist (MRCPsych) with over 25 years of experience in psychiatry and trauma psychotherapy.
+Dr. Millia is Level 2 trained in Deep Brain Reorienting (DBR).

 deep-brain-reorienting-therapy